collinhundley/OpenEmuXPCCommunicator/README.md

 ---------

 + Setup and `launchd` the agent on app installation
-+ Use the `M37GitBranch` key from the main application or introduce a new method to differentiate between environments
 + Combine `GoRewindRunningProcess` and `GoRewindProcess` classes: start the executable only if it isn't running yet

 ---